configcat/cli-actions/README.md

 This action installs the ConfigCat CLI for a job in your workflow, so you can use it in subsequent steps.

+As the CLI mainly communicates with the ConfigCat Public Management API, it needs to access to an [API credential](https://app.configcat.com/my-account/public-api-credentials).
+Store the credential in your repository's [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the following names: `CONFIGCAT_API_USER`, `CONFIGCAT_API_PASS`.

 ```yaml
 name: Workflow with ConfigCat CLI
 on: push